- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 - South Korea — high-income OECD economy with significant trade and investment ties

-- Maldives — popular high-net-worth tourism and lifestyle destination
+- Maldives (on arrival) — popular high-net-worth tourism and lifestyle destination

 - Various Pacific Island nations and Commonwealth territories